 It seems like everyone wants to offer their advice when you are on a diet.
-Everyone, even people who are overweight, has tips for you.
-Many of these tips can help you on your path to lasting weight loss, but many will steer you in the wrong direction.
-The bottom line is that everyone is different and each person responds to weight-loss strategies differently.
+Many of these tips can help you on your path to lasting weight loss, but others will steer you in the wrong direction.
+The bottom line is that everyone is unique and each person responds to weight-loss strategies differently.
 Although there’s no foolproof diet that works for everyone, strategies for success do exist.

 Keep your goals SMART:

 This acronym, and similar versions of it, is frequently used in weight management.
 It’s also a great basis for weight-loss and fitness goals.

 “Cut out all dairy, sugar, meat, and carbs” is neither a practical nor a reasonable goal, nor is “Drop two dress sizes in the next six months.”
 While the latter is more specific, it may not be a realistic goal.
 It also doesn’t focus on the behavior that you need to follow to get to your goal.

 Vague goals can’t hold you accountable like specific ones do.
 Without specific goals, you can easily jeopardize your weight-loss strategy.
 You must also be able to track your goals.
 This ensures that you’re making positive changes to get the results you want.
 It also motivates you to keep going.

 For example, instead of saying, “I will exercise this week,” set a goal to walk around the block after dinner for 30 minutes Monday, Wednesday, Friday and Sunday.
 Instead of saying, “I will eat more vegetables,” set a goal to add ½ cup of cooked vegetables to dinner Monday through Friday this week.